Close Menu

 Trash Bag Trick

 A pack cover is not necessary to keep my gear dry.
-Instead, I use a trash-compactor bag, which costs just a couple of dollars per box.
+Instead, I use a trash-compactor bag, which is far cheaper than a manufactured rain cover or dry bag.
 Put one in your pack for all of your “must not get wet” items, twist it closed, and done.
 It’s cheap, waterproof, and durable.

 Tape Stick